Salary Transparency

 Why do nonprofits care?

-This issue is relevant for nonprofits in the same way it is relevant for all employers: it can avoid discriminatory pay practices and it can save time on recruitment and interviews.
+This issue is relevant for nonprofits in the same way it is relevant for all employers: it can avoid discriminatory pay practices and save time on recruitment and interviews.

-Nonprofits could face an added pressure to make salaries transparent.
-Nonprofit organizations are often held to a higher standard for promoting equity.
-Being transparent with salaries might be a policy promoted by leadership, funders, clients, and/or staff.
+Nonprofits, often held to a higher standard for promoting equity, could face added public pressure to make salaries transparent.
 From Nonprofit Quarterly: “Supporters and leaders of nonprofits don’t want their organizations to contribute to or exemplify the problem of income inequality, wittingly or unwittingly.”

 The movement for pay transparency dates back to the 2010s, when states and localities began to ban employers from inquiring about a job candidate’s salary history.
-Such a prohibition is now law in at least 21 states, and aims to stop low-ball, below-market offers to the underpaid, particularly women and people of color whose pay has been hurt by discrimination.
-Unlike board diversity, legislation addressing salary transparency has been applied to both nonprofit and commercial entities.
+Such a prohibition is now law in at least 21 states and aims to stop below-market offers, particularly to historically underpaid categories of employees, including women and people of color.
+Legislation addressing salary transparency has been applied to both nonprofit and commercial entities.
+Following are some examples — but not a complete list — of recent pay transparency legislation:

 New York City began to require salary ranges in job advertisements in November 2022.
-California, Rhode Island, and Washington State followed this past January 2023, and most recently on September 17, New York State’s new salary transparency law went into effect.
-The New York State law will include two important pay transparency provisions:
+California, Rhode Island, and Washington State followed in January 2023.
+New York State’s salary transparency law, effective in September 2023, includes two important pay transparency provisions:

-- It requires compensation or range of compensation and the job description for the position.
+- Requires compensation or range of compensation in the job description.

-- The law prohibits employers from taking any adverse action against an applicant or current employee for “exercising any rights under the law,” such as asking for a pay range or job description.
+- Prohibits employers from taking adverse action against an applicant or current employee for “exercising any rights under the law,” such as asking for a pay range or job description.

-Additionally, New York State’s new salary transparency law will also apply to remote work opportunities.
-The legislation, however, specifies that existing laws around salary disclosure exclude remote work performed entirely out of state.
+New York’s law applies to remote work but specifies that existing laws around salary disclosure exclude remote work performed entirely out of state.

-In April, Maryland enacted legislation that will alter the requirement that an employer disclose wage information to an applicant for employment.
-An employer will now be required to disclose wage information in postings and to employees.
-A wage range disclosed by an employer will have to be set in good faith.
+In April 2024, Maryland enacted legislation (effective October 2024) that alters the requirement that an employer disclose wage information to an applicant.
+An employer is required to disclose wage information in postings and to employees.
+A wage range disclosed by an employer has to be set in good faith.
 The law also prohibits an employer from taking retaliatory action against employees and requires keeping a record of compliance for at least three years.
-The new law will take effect October 1, 2024.

-In June, both Minnesota and Vermont enacted pay transparency requirements for new hires in their respective states in an effort to close the gender pay gap.
+In June 2024, Minnesota and Vermont enacted pay transparency requirements for new hires in their respective states to close the gender pay gap.
 Both laws require employers to disclose the starting salary range and hourly wage in all new job postings.
-The Minnesota law will require employers with 30 or more employees to provide salary ranges on job postings beginning January 1, 2025.
+The Minnesota law requires employers with 30 or more employees to provide salary ranges on job postings as of January 1, 2025.
 The Vermont law requires employers with at least five employees to disclose the compensation or range of compensation for any advertised position beginning July 1, 2025.

 What to keep an eye on?